wangengi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-creating a script that lists environment variables
+creating  a script that lists all local variables and environment variables, and functions